 Along the main development access road, block structure could be more continual with building facades located close to the street.
+This strategy should also be applied where development faces the A46 to help reduce traffic noise migrating across the Site.
 At the fringes of the Site, adjacent green infrastructure, block structure can be less continual and more relaxed with blocks varied in their configuration, set at differing angles avoiding uniformity along the street.
 The configuration of the latter will help to soften the transition between the newly built-form and green space around the site perimeter.